 Be aware that you may need to repeat the cleaning process of removing cat urine from carpet several times.
 It is not because you haven’t done a good enough job; it is because cat urine odors are notoriously difficult to banish and a stubborn smell may persist.
 Be patient and rinse and repeat if necessary.

-If you are looking to use vinegar and baking soda as cleaning agents, I have explained that process in detail here.
+Here are instructions if you want to use vinegar and baking soda as cleaning agents.

 How To Get Rid Of Dried Cat Urine Smell On Carpets

-Many cat owners have experienced the frustration of trying to remove the lingering smell of dried cat urine from their carpets.
-Traditional cleaning products often fail to completely eliminate the odor, leaving the room smelling unmistakably of cat pee.
+Traditional cleaning products often fail to completely eliminate the cat urine odor from carpets, leaving the room smelling unmistakably of cat pee.

 - Begin by vacuuming the affected area to remove any solid residue.